Skip to main content

 What is nasal rinsing?

-• A technique to rinse the nose to get rid of mucus
+• It’s a safe and low-cost technique to rinse the nose and get rid of mucus (snot, boogers).

-• Prevent and reduce colds, sinus and ear infections
+• Can help prevent and reduce colds, sinus, and ear infections.

 Child using nose syringe

-• Less risk of hearing loss from multiple ears infections
+• Lower risk of hearing loss from recurring ear infections

 Recipe for homemade saline water